How do I know if my Ford has a remote start?

 How do I turn on my Ford remote start?

+Drivers of Ford vehicles with a remote start function often wonder about how to unlock the car door without a key.
 Using the remote starter is quite straightforward.
 Here are steps to turn on the Ford remote start:

 - Use the key fob to lock the doors.